smit2444/portfolio/index.md

       <p class="job-dates">June 2021 - May 2023</p>
     </div>
     <ul class="item_des">
-      <li>Created high-quality, mobile-responsive web pages using HTML5, CSS, and JavaScript, enhanced with Bootstrap and jQuery for optimal user experience</li>
+      <li>Built high-quality web pages utilizing HTML5, CSS and JavaScript, combined with Bootstrap and jQuery frameworks to ensuring mobile-responsive functionality for optimal user experience</li>
-      <li>Implemented a marketing system using LeadDyno, integrating real-time user activity tracking with cookies and custom JavaScript, alongside PHP, and deployed on AWS for robust performance</li>
+      <li>Developed robust APIs and server-side logic using Node.js and Express, facilitating seamless data transactions.
+Designed and implemented efficient data storage solutions with MySQL for relational data and MongoDB for NoSQL requirements</li>
+      <li>Implemented AWS Lambda for serverless functions and CloudWatch for system monitoring and logging, to ensure high availability and performance</li>
     </ul>
     <ul class="skills">
       <li>JavaScript</li>